 The Carolyn Lipshy Galerstein Women's Center

 The Galerstein Women’s Center (GWC) has been in existence since 1996, representing gender issues in our campus and community.
-The Center actively promotes a prosperous and successful environment through mentoring, advising and professional counseling, equitable policy review, climate assessment, lectures addressing gender diversity and social justice, leadership development, community engagement, advocacy for the LGBTQ community, and development of child care resources.
+The Center actively promotes a prosperous and successful environment through mentoring, advising and professional counseling, equitable policy review, climate assessment, lectures addressing gender diversity and social justice, leadership development, community engagement, advocacy for the LGBT+ community, and development of child care resources.

 The GWC is home to the only dedicated lactation space on campus for nursing mothers.
 We provide meeting, study space, and a lending library.
 We offer professional counseling services, diversity scholarships, internships, volunteer opportunities and organizational advising.

 GWC initiatives are guided by the Office of Diversity and Community Engagement.